marekhrabe/social-kit-animation/README.md

 ## Social Kit

 Btw, you should check out the product itself—[Social Kit](http://socialkit.madebysource.com/) is a free and smart Photoshop extension with Up-to-Date social templates (like Facebook timeline or Youtube profile).
 Templates are available to be reviewed or forked on our [LayerVault profile](https://layervault.com/source/SocialKit).

+## Graphic Icon

+The icon itself was made by [Vu Hoang Anh](http://dribbble.com/pixelvu).
+All rights reserved.
+Used here with permission.